Honors Credit Opportunities

 Tuesday/Thursday 2:00 - 3:15

-How do cultural conceptions of rights, public opinions, and environmental policy relate to each other and shape land use patterns?
-If this sounds interesting, sign up for the collaborative four-credit Honors-UAP SuperStudio [CRN 20375 UH 4504 + UH 4514].
-In it, you will start synthesizing policy issues and theories for non-experts as you work in a multidisciplinary team to identify a climate-related topic on which to focus your semester project.
-At the end of the semester you will have a great project for your portfolio and great experience communicating to different audiences!
+How do cultural conceptions of rights, public opinions, and environmental policy relate to each other and shape land use patterns and cultural patterns of interaction?
+If this sounds interesting, sign up for the collaborative four-credit Honors-UAP SuperStudio [CRN & UH 4504 + UH 4514].
+In it, you will start synthesizing policy issues and relevant sociocultural changes for non-experts as you work in a multidisciplinary team to identify a topic on which to focus your semester project.
+At the end of the semester you will have at least one great project for your portfolio and great experience communicating to different audiences.

 Tuesday/Thursday 2:00 - 3:15